MacRobertson Miller Airlines: MMA and the Jet Age

 Approaches into small airports were made without ATC using traditional traffic patterns in clear weather and non-precision instrument approaches in poor weather.
-The performance of the F28 did reveal some shortcomings in the operational support available to the airline via the government agency DCA; the famous Fitzroy Crossing forced landing of 1971 (see the 'Accidents and Incidents' section below) was caused in major part by the ability of the F28 to 'outfly' the weather forecasts available in the region, with forecasts not being prepared or transmitted with sufficient frequency for jet operations.
+The performance of the F28 did reveal some shortcomings in the operational support available to the airline via the Department of Civil Aviation; the famous Fitzroy Crossing forced landing of 1971 was caused in major part by the ability of the F28 to 'outfly' the weather forecasts available in the region, with forecasts not being prepared or transmitted with sufficient frequency for jet operations.

 Once MacRobertson-Miller's fleet consisted solely of F28s, the company's 1977 report stated that it had 81 pilots to fly its six jet aircraft.
 The fleet collectively flew approximately 30,000 km each day, with each aircraft being airborne for at least 8.5 hours a day on average.
 It was estimated that at no point during a typical weekly schedule were all the F28s on the ground at the same time.
-The company's F28 fleet were some of the most utilised aircraft on the planet, with an average airframe utilisation rate well above 90% throughout the late 1970s and early 80s.
+The company's F28 fleet was one of the most utilised aircraft on the planet, with an average airframe utilisation rate well above 90% throughout the late 1970s and early 80s.

-In 1977 MMA made its first international flights, on tourist charter runs between Port Hedland and Bali in Indonesia.
-These flights ceased when the Department of Transport reaffirmed that Qantas would be Australia's flag carrier and the only regulated passenger airline permitted to operated to overseas destinations.
+In 1977, MMA made its first international flights, on tourist charter runs between Port Hedland and Bali in Indonesia.
+These flights ceased when the Department of Transport reaffirmed that Qantas would be Australia's flag carrier and the only regulated passenger airline permitted to operate to overseas destinations.

-Continuing traffic growth on MMA's routes led to the purchase of a sixth F28-1000, VH-FKF RMA Greenough, which made its first flight for MMA in December 1980.
-This was a second-hand aircraft, and one of the oldest F28s flying having entered service with Martinair in 1969.
+Continuing traffic growth on MMA's routes led to the purchase of a sixth F28-1000, which made its first flight for MMA in December 1980.
+This was a second-hand aircraft, and one of the oldest F28s flying, having entered service with Martinair in 1969.

 End of MMA

-In late 1979 Reg Ansett lost control of Ansett Transport Industries following a takeover bid launched by Peter Abeles of Thomas Nationwide Transport and Rupert Murdoch.
+In 1979 Reg Ansett lost control of Ansett Transport Industries following a takeover by Peter Abeles' Thomas Nationwide Transport and News Limited.
 Abeles ended up in day-to-day charge of Ansett, and the new owners pursued a policy of renewing the company's image.
-The core national Ansett business received a new livery and the various regional operations would revert to their registered names - Airlines of New South Wales, Airlines of South Australia etc. However, in order to provide consistency with this new scheme, it was decided to end the use of the MacRobertson Miller Airlines brand.
+The core national Ansett business received a new livery, and the various regional operations would revert to their registered names, such as Airlines of New South Wales and Airlines of South Australia.
+However, in order to provide consistency with this new scheme, it was decided to end the use of the MacRobertson Miller Airlines brand.

-From July 1980 MMA became Airlines of Western Australia, with a new white/red/green livery and a logo of a stylised kangaroo paw, the state flower of Western Australia.
+From July 1980, MMA became Airlines of Western Australia, with a new white/red/green livery and a logo of a stylised kangaroo paw, the state flower of Western Australia.
 The traditional airline code of 'MV' and the 'Millers' radio callsign were retained.